dgaydukov/cert-aws/sa/files/sa.md

 In this case each elb will route all traffic into 10 instances, so each instances will get 10% of traffic.
 But if you disable cross-zone balancing, then 50% in first zone would be divided between 2 instances (so each got 25%) and 50% from az2 would be divided in 8 instances (so each got 8.25% traffic).
 With ALB cross-zone balancing enabled by default.
 Connection draining - makes sure that any back-end instances you have deregistered will complete requests in progress before the deregistration process starts
 ELB (except NLB) has sticky session - you can bind user's session to specific ec2 and every time this user hit elb he goes to the same ec2.
 To use this send `AWSELB` cookie and elb remember to which ec2 instance to route request.
+There is no concept of sticky session on NLB, cause on level 4 there is no cookies, so no way to track connections.
+Yet nlb selects target group  using a flow hash algorithm.
+It bases the algorithm on:
+* protocol
+* source IP address and source port
+* destination IP address and destination port
+* TCP sequence number
+Routes each individual TCP connection to a single target for the life of the connection.
+The TCP connections from a client have different source ports and sequence numbers, and can be routed to different targets.
+So if you open new tab, that would mean that new port is opened, in this case nlb would see it as new connection and could route request to different ec2.
 XFF (X-Forward-For) - header of original IP address of user (cause your ec2 would see IP of LB).
 Health Check - you can monitor health of ec2 and always redirect user to healthy ec2 (ELB doesn't kill unhealthy ec2).
 There are 3 types of health checks:
 * EC2 health check - watches for instance availability from hypervisor/networking point of view.
 For example, in case of a hardware problem, the check will fail.
 Also, if an instance was misconfigured and doesn't respond to network requests, it will be marked as faulty.